 - Download the program guide (includes course list and application requirements)

-- Contact the program director, Cristina Marte
+- Contact the program coordinator, Cristina Marte

 Successful completion of the 5-year program with teacher certification in K-12 dance education, offered jointly by the GSE and Rutgers’ Mason Gross School of the Arts, leads to a bachelor’s degree, master’s degree, and initial teacher certification.
 Through guidance and instruction from expert faculty and backed by research-driven curriculum, the program prepares students to become culturally responsive practitioners within PK-12 schools and throughout the local and state communities they serve.
 Carefully curated coursework will equip students with the skills and experience needed to fulfill teaching and administrative roles in the arts and education.